BafanaMadume/POWERBI/README.md

   *  When you merge queries, you'll be adding columns from one table (or query) into another.
   *  To merge two tables, you must have a column that is the key between the two tables.

+* the pertinent columns that you require in your combined table must be named the same in your original data tables to see one consolidated view.
+*